 Wander Through the Botanical Gardens

 If you’re running short on time and still want to see all the beautiful plant life California has to offer then venture to the Botanical Gardens.
-The gardens host over 1,000 rare plant life, most of them are plants that you’d see while hiking through some of California’s diverse nature hotspots like the Redwood Forest or Big Sur.
+The gardens host over 1,000 rare plant life, most of them are plants that you’d see while hiking through some of California’s diverse nature hotspots like the Redwood Forest or camping in Big Sur.